Cape Lambert: Boat Beach

-Boat Beach which is a very popular local swimming and fishing spot situated immediately west of the Port rail and processing facilities, but easiest accessed off Walcott Drive not far from the town of Wickham.
+Boat Beach is a very popular local swimming and fishing spot situated immediately west of the Port rail and processing facilities, but easiest accessed off Walcott Drive not far from the town of Wickham.
 Boat Beach offers swimming and fishing and a boat-launching ramp.
 It is home to the old Port Walcott Yacht Club.

 Port

 The port of Cape Lambert was opened in 1972 and is operated by Pilbara Iron on behalf of Rio Tinto.
 Employees at the Cape Lambert facilities live in the nearby town of Wickham.

 The port has an annual capacity to handle 80 million tonnes of iron ore.
 In comparison, the port of Dampier can handle 140 million tonnes annually.
 The former is approximately 40% of Rio Tinto's annual iron ore production from the Pilbara, as of 2009.
 Individual ships at the port take between 24 and 36 hours to load.
 The wharf at Cape Lambert is 3 kilometres long, 30 metres high and one of the highest, longest and deepest wharves in Australia.

 Rio Tinto expanded the port from a capacity of 55 million tonnes annually to 80 million tonnes at a cost of A$952 million.
 The port is scheduled to undergo a further expansion to be completed by 2012.
 The new expansion is scheduled to cost A$276 million.
 The expansion is part of a plan to raise Rio Tinto's annual production from the Pilbara from 220 to 330 million tonnes annually by 2016.
 To achieve this, the Cape Lambert port capacity will be expanded to handle an additional 100 million tonnes annually.

 The wharf at Cape Lambert stretches for 2.7 km, built to a minimum of 17.87metres above the water.
 It is the tallest in Australia.
 The wharf holds or shares every Australian bulk handling records.

 The iron ore cargo loading facility is operated by Robe River Mining Company (owned by the Rio Tinto Group).
 The terminals at Port Walcott (Cape Lambert), East Intercourse Island and Parker Point (at Dampier) are together operated by the Department of Transport.

 The port itself is an open water port and the Cape Lambert wharf is exposed to strong cross currents due up to over 5 metres of tidal movement.
 Six RA Star 3200 tugs are used by the facility to assist vessels in berthing and unberthing operations.